Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-DNA replication sits at the heart of biochemistry's central dogma—without accurate copying of genetic information, cell division fails and life stops.
+DNA replication sits at the heart of biochemistry's central dogma.
+Without accurate copying of genetic information, cell division fails and life stops.
 You're being tested on more than enzyme names; exams probe your understanding of how the replication fork functions as a coordinated system, why the leading and lagging strands require different machinery, and what happens when fidelity mechanisms break down.
-These concepts connect directly to topics like cancer biology, antibiotic mechanisms, and genetic diseases.
+These concepts connect directly to cancer biology, antibiotic mechanisms, and genetic diseases.

 Think of the replication fork as a molecular factory where each enzyme has a specialized job.
-Helicase opens the door, primase lays the foundation, polymerases do the heavy lifting, and ligase cleans up afterward.
-Don't just memorize what each enzyme does—know where it acts at the fork, why it's necessary, and how its absence would disrupt the entire process.
+Helicase opens the double helix, primase lays down the primers, polymerases do the heavy lifting of synthesis, and ligase seals the final gaps.
+Don't just memorize what each enzyme does.
+Know where it acts at the fork, why it's necessary, and how its absence would disrupt the entire process.
 That's what FRQs are really asking.

 Before any new DNA can be synthesized, the double helix must be opened and stabilized.
-These enzymes solve the topological problems inherent in unwinding a twisted, intertwined molecule.
+These enzymes solve the topological problems that come with unwinding a twisted, intertwined molecule.

-Compare: Helicase vs. Topoisomerase—both address the "unwinding problem," but helicase physically separates strands while topoisomerase manages the supercoiling stress this creates.
-If an FRQ asks why replication stalls without topoisomerase, focus on supercoil accumulation, not strand separation.
+Compare: Helicase vs. Topoisomerase.
+Both address the "unwinding problem," but helicase physically separates the two strands while topoisomerase manages the supercoiling stress that separation creates.
+If an FRQ asks why replication stalls without topoisomerase, focus on supercoil accumulation ahead of the fork, not on strand separation.

-Compare: Leading vs. Lagging strand primer needs—the leading strand requires one primer at the origin, while the lagging strand needs a new primer every 1,000-2,000 nucleotides.
-This explains why primase activity is continuous throughout replication.
+Compare: Leading vs. lagging strand primer needs.
+The leading strand requires a single primer at the origin, after which Pol III synthesizes continuously.
+The lagging strand needs a new primer every ~1,000-2,000 nucleotides (the length of one Okazaki fragment).
+This is why primase activity must be ongoing throughout replication.

-The polymerases are the workhorses of replication, but they differ dramatically in their roles.
-Understanding which polymerase does what—and why multiple polymerases exist—is essential for exam success.
+The polymerases are the workhorses of replication, but they differ in their roles.
+Understanding which polymerase does what, and why multiple polymerases exist, is essential.

-Compare: DNA Pol III vs. DNA Pol I—both synthesize DNA 5' to 3' and proofread 3' to 5', but only Pol I has 5' to 3' exonuclease activity for primer removal.
-Pol III builds; Pol I replaces and repairs.
-Know which activities each possesses—this is a common multiple-choice trap.
+Compare: DNA Pol III vs. DNA Pol I. Both synthesize DNA 5' to 3' and proofread 3' to 5', but only Pol I has 5' to 3' exonuclease activity for primer removal.
+Pol III builds the new strands; Pol I replaces primers and repairs.
+Knowing which exonuclease activities each possesses is a common multiple-choice distinction.

 The lagging strand is synthesized as discontinuous Okazaki fragments, each initiated by an RNA primer.
-These enzymes convert a patchwork of RNA-DNA segments into a continuous DNA strand.
+These enzymes convert that patchwork of RNA-DNA segments into one continuous DNA strand.

-Compare: RNase H vs. DNA Pol I in primer removal—RNase H degrades RNA but leaves a gap, while Pol I's 5' to 3' exonuclease removes primer nucleotides one at a time while simultaneously filling the gap.
+Compare: RNase H vs. DNA Pol I in primer removal.
+RNase H degrades the RNA primer but leaves a gap.
+Pol I's 5' to 3' exonuclease removes primer nucleotides one at a time while simultaneously filling the gap behind it (nick translation).
 Both contribute to primer removal, but through different mechanisms.
+Some courses emphasize one pathway over the other, so check your lecture notes.

-Compare: Telomerase vs. standard DNA polymerases—both synthesize DNA 5' to 3', but telomerase uses an internal RNA template rather than a DNA template.
-This reverse transcriptase activity connects to retrovirus biology and makes telomerase a unique exam topic.
+Compare: Telomerase vs. standard DNA polymerases.
+Both synthesize DNA in the 5' to 3' direction, but telomerase uses an internal RNA template rather than a DNA template.
+This reverse transcriptase activity connects it conceptually to retroviral enzymes like HIV reverse transcriptase.

 |---|---|